emirot/blog/blog/content/posts/first_project_golang.md

 ## Import Function form package

-I thought it was going to be similiar to many languages and I will just have to just do something like:
+I thought it was going to be similar to many languages and I will just have to just do something like:

 ```golang
 import "mypakckage/Myfuction"